awillig/dcp-vardis/spec-v1.0/dcp-datatypes.md

   `String`.
 For the remainder of the name we often adopt the camel case convention.

-- For data types that will be included in packets (referred do as **transmissible data types**) we will usually indicate their width (as a number of bits) and, where relevant, their precise representation.
+- For data types that will be included in packets (referred to as **transmissible data types**) we will usually indicate their width (as a number of bits) and, where relevant, their precise representation.
 For data types not to be included in packets